MosesSupposes/Purescript-By-Example/text/chapter1.md

 - [Pursuit](https://pursuit.purescript.org) is a searchable database of PureScript types and functions.
 - The [PureScript documentation repository](https://github.com/purescript/documentation) collects articles and examples on a wide variety of topics, written by PureScript developers and users.
 - The [PureScript website](https://www.purescript.org) contains links to several learning resources, including code samples, videos and other resources for beginners.
-- [Try PureScript!](https://try.purescript.org) is a website which allows users to compile PureScript code in the web browser, and contains several simple examples of code.
+- **Note:** this resource is currently being updated to the latest `v0.13.x` PureScript release.
+We do not advise using it until it has been updated.
+[Try PureScript!](https://try.purescript.org) is a website which allows users to compile `v0.11.x` PureScript code in the web browser, and contains several simple examples of code.

 If you prefer to learn by reading examples, the `purescript`, `purescript-node` and `purescript-contrib` GitHub organizations contain plenty of examples of PureScript code.